igorski/MWEngine/README.md

 ### Build instructions

+After making sure you have all the correct tools (see _Environment setup_):

 The makefile (_/jni/Android.mk_) will by default compile the library with all available modules.
 The SWIG interface file (_/jni/mwengine.i_) includes all the engine's actors that will be exposed to Java.